-Introduction: Gena Philibert-Ortega is a genealogist and author of the book “From the Family Kitchen.”
-In this blog article, Gena shows how legal notices published in old newspapers are a great genealogy resource, providing a wealth of family history information.
+Introduction: In this article, Gena Philibert-Ortega shows how legal notices published in old newspapers are a great genealogy resource, providing a wealth of family history information.
+Gena is a genealogist and author of the book “From the Family Kitchen.”

 When doing your family history research, have you ever given much thought to those legal notices found at the back of the newspaper?
 Legal notices in newspapers have an important purpose: they notify the public about government and individual actions so that readers may take action if necessary.
 The publishing of these public notices dates back to 1789, when Congress “required all bills, orders, resolutions and congressional votes to be published in at least three publicly available newspapers.”*